Everest Expedition tourism: Kiwi milestone overshadowed by deadly toll of overcrowding

 "The relation with New Zealand is very strong," says Cotter.
 "Those areas reached by the Himalayan Trust have been transformed and speak fondly of New Zealand expeditions after Hillary."

-He can't see it changing the attitude in New Zealand, but it might begin the kind of conversations around setting standards for tours and even capping the amount of climbs.
+He can't see it changing the attitude in New Zealand, but it might begin the kind of conversations around setting standards for tours and even capping the number of climbs.

-Limiting the amount of climbs would be a tough call for Nepal to make.
+Limiting the number of climbs would be a tough call for Nepal to make.

 Tourism brought in through expeditions to Everest is a lifeblood to the region, although there is a vast discrepancy between what is offered by different operators.

-"There are dodgy operators in just like there are for anything. . . car sales," Kiwi climber Lydia Bradey, gave as an example to ABC News.
-The first woman to summit Everest said she was positive it's "not just Nepalese Sherpers being greedy."
+"There are dodgy operators in just like there are for anything ... car sales," Kiwi climber Lydia Bradey, gave as an example to ABC News.
+The first woman to summit Everest said she was positive it's "not just Nepalese sherpas being greedy."

-While operators are tempted to undercut one another, the costs of getting supplies to the area limits the room to maneuver for these budget operators.
+While operators are tempted to undercut one another, the costs of getting supplies to the area limits the room to manoeuvre for these budget operators.

 "One single bottle of oxygen on the south side costs US$1000.
 Yes, there is greed but there's also joy and beauty and people doing altruistic acts."